mentalisttraceur/git-cotree/README.md

 `git-cotree` is a nice way to have more than one branch checked out at the same time.

-`git-cotree` lets you try an "every checked out branch is a directory" approach to Git
+`git-cotree` lets you effortlessly switch between normal Git and an "every branch is its own directory" setup, even mid-workflow.
-(and easily switch back whenever you want)!

 `git-cotree` is streamlined so that the manual overhead of managing more work trees